 Beam deceleration for non-conducting samples- a beam deceleration unit is available for non-conducting samples, such as polymers, biological material.
 This avoids the need to coat the sample.

 Field free imaging for magnetic samples- magnetic samples can be imaged at high resolution in a field free environment.

 Cathodoluminescence- analyses the light (visible and near-visible) emitted from the sample.
 Good for semiconductor devices (LEDs, photovoltaics etc) as well as minerals (defects, colour centres, growth zones etc).

 Electron beam induced current- analyses the current collected by a built-in electric field, such as p-n junction.
 Used for quality control of semiconductor devices.

-Click here for instrument specifications of the Hitachi SU-70 FEG SEM.
+Click here for instrument specifications.